stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

   As I ceased poring over this incredible document I saw that the light of my torch was beginning to fail, hence quickly inserted the extra battery I always had with me.
-Then, armed with the stronger radiance, I resumed my feverish racing through unending tangles of aisles and corridors&mdash;recognising now and then some familiar shelf, and vaguely annoyed by the acoustic conditions which made my footfalls echo incongruously in these catacombs of aeon-long death and silence.
+Then, armed with the stronger radiance, I resumed my feverish racing through unending tangles of aisles and corridors--recognising now and then some familiar shelf, and vaguely annoyed by the acoustic conditions which made my footfalls echo incongruously in these catacombs of aeon-long death and silence.
 The very prints of my shoes behind me in the millennially untrodden dust made me shudder.
 Never before, if my mad dreams held anything of truth, had human feet